actix/examples/other/server-sent-events/README.md

 *my_message* should appear in the browser with a timestamp.

 ## Performance
-This implementation serve thousand of clients on a 2013 macbook air without problems.
+This implementation serve thousands of clients on a 2013 macbook air without problems.

 Run [benchmark.js](benchmark.js) to benchmark your own system: